I‘m 48 and first saw a doctor for fatigue at 17. I’ll try to summarize my situation here and then give you the long

 What didn’t quite fit the Adrenal Insufficiency theory is that supplementing got me functional, but never resolved a lot of issues.
 It just moved me from 20% functional to 60 or 70% functional.
 I’ve read Dr. Jeffries Safe Uses of Cortisol several times and everywhere he talks about patients living their lives out happily after they start supplementing.
 I never got enough mileage from cortisol to feel well more than a couple hours a day.

 Recently, after watching the documentary “Forks over Knives” I went vegan.
 Having eaten a strictly whole food diet for many many years, with no alcohol, no caffeine, no sugar, no fruit and almost no carbs, I’ve come to the conclusion that neither adrenal supplementation nor diet alone will cure me no matter how many people have recovered from cancer using vegetables.

 Finally, I turned my attention to heavy metal toxicity.
-I asked my Doc for a test and he gave me a challenge kit which involved taking the chelator DMSA.
+I asked my Doc for a test and he gave me a challenge test kit which involved taking the chelator DMSA.
 Twenty minutes after taking the first 75 mg dose at breakfast time, I had an extremely rare clearing of brain fog (which did not last more than 45 minutes unfortunately) and felt unusually energetic all day.
 Then I received the results and was convinced at first sight.

 Later, I confirmed them with a hair test.
 When I’m not despairing about the length of the treatment, I’ve become so hopeful that I want to document my detoxification using Andy Cutler’s frequent dosing protocol.
-I also encouraged my parents to get hair tests and they are toxic as well, so it runs in the family.
+I also encouraged my parents to get hair tests and they look toxic as well, so it seems to run in the family.